julian-klode/lingolang/docs/permissions.md

 \end{align*}

 The rules are problematic in some sense, though: All children have the same base permission as their parent.
-This kind of makes sense for non-reference values like structs containing ints - after all, they are in one memory location; but with reference types, it's somewhat confusing: For example, a struct cannot have both a mutable (`om map...`) and a read-only map (`or map...`) as their base permissions are different.
+This kind of makes sense for non-reference values like structs containing integers - after all, they are in one memory location; but for reference types, it is somewhat confusing: For example, a struct cannot have both a mutable (`om map...`) and a read-only map (`or map...`) as their base permissions are different.
 As mentioned before, these really need a second base permission for the object being referenced (like a pointer, see below).
 Then both maps could be (linear) read-only references, one referencing a mutable map, one referencing a read-only map.

-Functions and interfaces are special, again: Methods, and receivers, parameters, results of functions are converted to their own base permission:
+Functions and interfaces are special, again: methods, and receivers, parameters, results of functions are converted to their own base permission:
 \begin{align*}
     ctb(a\ (R) \textbf{ func } ( P_0, \ldots, P_n ) (R_0, \ldots, R_m), b) &:=&&  ctb(a, b)\ (ctb(R, base(R))) \textbf{ func }  \\
                                                                              &&&  ( ctb(P_0, base(P_0)), \ldots, ctb(P_n, base(P_n)) )  \\